Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9A

 Memory Aid

-Real-World Application
+Real-World Example

 You install a horizontal dipole at the right height above ground.
 Ground reflections create a 'mirror image' of your antenna below ground.
 At certain angles, the direct signal and reflected signal add together constructively, increasing your signal strength.
 This is ground gain - the signal enhancement from ground reflections, not from the antenna itself.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Ground gain, Ground reflections, Signal enhancement, Antenna environment
+Ground gain Ground reflections Signal enhancement Antenna environment

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9A topic.